VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-Parameters in game section are relative to your [GameView](../../src/Views/GameView/GameView.js) (the framerate, the size of the shadow map and the sky color).
-The itowns parameters is used to delimiter the area around the location of your world.
+Parameters in `game` section are relative to your [GameView](../../src/Views/GameView/GameView.js) (the framerate, the size of the shadow map and the sky color).
+The `itowns` parameter is used to crop the area around the location of your world.

 Ok at this point let's look what should appear on your browser.

 ![1](./Pictures/1.png)

+## Parameterize itowns layers

-That's great, you don't know it yet but this is Lyon, ok let's make the city appear !
+That's great, you don't know it yet but this is Lyon, ok let's make the city appeared !

 Let's add these lines in your `local_game_config.json` file